yanghua/banyan/README.md

 #overview
-message bus can be used to communicate and integrate over multi-app.
+rabbitmq-messagebus can be used to communicate and integrate over multi-app.
 It used a [RabbitMQ](http://www.rabbitmq.com/) as backend broker(message exchanger).
 Most scenario:

 * enterprise information Integration
 * oriented-component & oriented-module distributed developer